 3. Resolve any open tipping issues.

 Most American-based cruise lines will add automatic gratuities to your account.
 This will be reflected as a daily fee assessed for each passenger in your stateroom (including children).
 These fees generally range from $12 to $18 per day, depending on cruise line and cabin category.
 All of the ship’s service staff shares in this tip pool.
+(Get more details in our post on what you need to know about cruise ship tipping.)

 Sometimes you can select the “prepayment” of these automatic gratuities as a promotional perk at the time you book your cruise.
 Or, you may have the opportunity to pay in advance when you book your cruise.